OS X: "Some features of Mac OS X are not supported for the disk (volume name)" appears during installation

 - The disk you are installing on is a RAID volume

 - The disk has a non-standard Boot Camp partition setup, in which further partitioning was performed after running Boot Camp Assistant, or the configuration that Boot Camp Assistant created was manually modified

 This message means the installer cannot create the Recovery system on your hard disk.
 Recovery offers on-disk recovery tools, allows you to restore from Time Machine backups, reinstall OS X via the Internet, or set a firmware password.
 Recovery is not needed to install and use OS X, or to access most of its capabilities and new features.

 What will happen if I continue to install?

-Recovery is not needed to install and run OS X, or to access most of its capabilities and new features, but some features are not available without a Recovery partition installed on your computer.
-You will be able to run OS X and all your favorite, compatible software titles.
-Many of the new features of OS X will be available to you.
+Recovery is not needed to install and use OS X, or to access most of its capabilities and features.
+However, some features are not available without a Recovery partition installed on your computer:

-What can I do ensure I get all OS X features when upgrading from Snow Leopard?
+What can I do to make sure I get all OS X features when upgrading?

-Reinstall Mac OS X v10.6 Snow Leopard, then re-download the OS X installer from the Mac App Store and retry your install.
+- Re-download the OS X upgrade from the Mac App Store and retry your upgrade install.

-If you use Boot Camp, you can run Boot Camp Assistant after installing OS X to create a new Boot Camp partition, then restore the data from the backup you made of your previous Boot Camp partition.
+If you use Boot Camp, you can use Boot Camp Assistant after installing OS X to create a new Boot Camp partition.
+After creating the partition, restore the data from the backup you made of your previous Boot Camp installation.

 A Recovery partition cannot be created on RAID volumes.
-If your startup device is a RAID volume, you can back up and reconfigure your computer to use a non-RAID boot volume and, if needed, a RAID volume for data which is not the target of the OS X installation.
+If your startup device is a RAID volume, you back up and reconfigure your computer to use a non-RAID boot volume.
+If needed, create a separate RAID volume for data which is not the target of the OS X installation.
 You can also create an external, bootable drive with a Recovery partition, as described above.